Last updated: 7 April 2022

 Around the country, volunteers have formed local groups to support the most vulnerable in their community.
 Help could involve activities from running errands to the shops, to making phone calls, to providing a friendly voice of reassurance.
 Covid-19 Mutual Aid has a list of local groups.

-There are various sources of support available if you need support getting food and other essential supplies, perhaps because you have Covid-19 yourself or you’re trying to avoid busy public places.
+There are various sources of support available if you need financial help, or support getting food and other essential supplies, perhaps because you have Covid-19 yourself or you’re trying to avoid busy public places.

 Find out more

-Foreign Office advice on travel to affected regions
+Foreign Office advice on travelling abroad during coronavirus.

-Coronavirus and MS - a podcast from the MS Trust
+Coronavirus and MS podcast – from the MS Trust.

 The Neurology Academy has been running a series of webinars since late March 2020 examining the impact of Covid-19 on people with MS and discussing how care and management of people with MS needs to change at this time.
 You can view the webinars by clicking on this link (opens in an external window).
 You can view all the webinars which have run to date and also register for upcoming webinars which are listed on the same page.

 - Journal of Neurology 2020;267(5):1567-1569.
 Full text Multiple sclerosis and the risk of infection: considerations in the threat of the novel coronavirus, COVID-19/SARS-CoV-2.